Frequently Asked Questions About Cleft Lip And Cleft Palate

 Because of this, they may have more difficulty with areas of learning that are language based.

-If your child developed cleft palate or lip as part of another condition, they are more likely to have developmental delays.
+If your child developed cleft palate or lip as part of another condition, they are more likely to have developmental delays that could impede your child’s speech related milestones.

 Will My Baby With Cleft Lip/Palate Have Trouble Eating?